 UTM parameters & custom variables

-Add campaign tracking to Smart Links and placement-specific parameters to variants.
+Add campaign tracking to OmniLab Smart Links and placement-specific parameters to variants.

 Why tracking parameters matter

-Smart Links already act as a tracking hub inside OmniLab, but many teams also need the destination URL to carry attribution into tools such as a web analytics suite, CRM, or reporting spreadsheet.
+UTM tags travel along in the link and tell your analytics tool where each visit came from.
+OmniLab Smart Links already acts as a tracking hub inside OmniLab, but many teams also want the destination URL to carry this context into other tools, such as a web analytics tool, a customer database, or a reporting spreadsheet.

-• base-link UTM Parameters add the same campaign context to every visit from the Smart Link
+• UTM Parameters on the main link add the same campaign context to every visit from the OmniLab Smart Link.

-• Custom Variables let a variant append extra named values that are useful for downstream analysis
+• Custom Variables on a variant add extra named values for later analysis.

 The five standard UTM parameters

-UTM SourceWhere the traffic came fromnewsletter, instagram, poster
+UTM SourceAlmost always — names where the traffic came fromnewsletter, instagram, poster

-If you set these values on the main Smart Link, OmniLab appends them when users pass through the redirect.
+When you set these values on the main OmniLab Smart Link, OmniLab adds them as people pass through the redirect.

-Create a new Smart Link, or open an existing one and choose Edit Smart Link.
+Create a new OmniLab Smart Link, or open an existing one and choose Edit OmniLab Smart Link.

 Use the Edit UTM Parameters section

-In the Smart Link form, find the Edit UTM Parameters section (optional UTM parameters for tracking and analytics).
+In the OmniLab Smart Link form, find the Edit UTM Parameters section.
+These tags are optional and feed your tracking and analytics.

 Enter any combination of UTM Source, UTM Medium, UTM Campaign, UTM Term, and UTM Content.

-Save the UTM values, then save the Smart Link itself.
+Save the UTM values, then save the OmniLab Smart Link itself.

-Use this approach when every visit from the Smart Link should carry the same attribution values.
+Use this approach when every visit from the OmniLab Smart Link should carry the same attribution values.

 When to use variants instead

-Use the base Smart Link UTM fields when the same tracked context applies everywhere.
+Use the base OmniLab Smart Link UTM fields when the same tracked context applies everywhere.

 Use variants when the destination stays broadly the same, but each placement should be distinguishable.
 Common examples: